open-contracting/deploy/docs/use/ssh.rst

 .. admonition:: One-time setup

-   :ref:`Add your public SSH key to the relevant remote servers<add-public-key>`.
+   Ask a systems administrator to add your public SSH key to the relevant ``ssh`` list in the server's Pillar file.

 By default, the SSH port is closed.
 The easiest way to open it depends on whether your IP address is dynamic or static.